-This topic provides an overview of using single sign-on to sign in to the Cisco WebEx Administration tool.
+This topic provides an overview of using single sign-on to sign in Cisco WebEx Messenger.

 In a standard configuration, the users' sign in name and password are independent from the authentication credentials used by their company or organization.
 This requires users to remember another set of sign in credentials.
 Additionally, Organization Administrators are required to manage a separate set of user accounts.